In this article:

 Custom scores are based on specialized risk algorithms tailored to a specific lender for a specific purpose, like auto loans.
 A custom scoring model may place more or less weight on certain factors based on the type of credit that will be extended and the potential risks associated with it.

-Your credit history is maintained in reports at three different credit bureaus: TransUnion, Equifax, and Experian, my employer and the publisher of this blog.
+Your credit history is maintained in reports at three different credit bureaus: TransUnion, Equifax, and Experian, the publisher of this piece.
 Because all lenders don't always report information to each bureau, the same scoring model using the data from one credit bureau could yield a different score when using data from another credit bureau.

 Where Can You Find Your Credit Scores?

 Checking your credit scores has never been easier than it is today.
 In fact, you likely already have free access to some of your credit scores.
 When I was seeking my credit scores, I started with the credit cards in my wallet.

 Every single one of my card issuers offered me access to some version of my credit score for free.
 I figured this was a good place to begin, considering these banks already had access to my sensitive financial data.